thedevopser/castor-symfony/README.md

 # Symfony Castor Bundle

 This bundle provides a set of Castor tasks to facilitate the development and deployment of Symfony applications.

+## Prerequisites

+This bundle requires Castor CLI to be installed on your system.
+To install it, follow the instructions on the [official Castor installation page](https://castor.jolicode.com/installation/).

 ## Installation